top of page

 DeLisa FiGart began dancing at the age of three.
 She joined the Floyd Ward family when she was ten years old and was a member of the Floyd Ward Ensembles.
 DeLisa has always had a love for dance and children, and after graduating high school, began teaching at Floyd Ward.
 Throughout her years of teaching, she was blessed to lead several teams to national titles and to teach current staff members, Cannady, Stephie, and Chelsea.
 DeLisa took a break from teaching while raising her children, but has always stayed very involved at the studio, working in the studio office, cheering on her own daughter and other Floyd Ward Students, and helping to clean and perfect routines.
 She has loved Floyd Ward her whole life and is so grateful for every opportunity and relationship it has given her.
 She is excited to be teaching clogging this year, and looking forward to watching each one of her students grow not only as a dancer, but as a person as well.

-Tara Gallimore is a graduate of Birmingham-Southern College in Birmingham, Alabama.
-She holds a Bachelor of Science in Dance Education.
-She has studied ballet, tap, jazz, lyrical, liturgical, modern, musical theatre, pointe, and hip hop.
-During her time at FWSOD, Tara was a part of the Jazz and Ballet Ensembles under the instruction of Jill Graybill and Amy Rapp among others.
-During her time at Floyd Ward, Mrs. Gallimore earned scholarship awards for both ballet and jazz from Floyd Ward School of Dance as well as a continuing education scholarship from Footnotes Dance club.
-She was also recommended and earned a position as a summer resident to Virginia’s Governor School of the Arts in 2001 where she was able to continue her studies with many world renown teachers and choreographers.
-She attended Birmingham-Southern College with a dance department scholarship under the direction of Mira Popovich, Ruth Henry, Edith Monroe, and Terri Weksler.
-Tara completed her student teaching at the Alabama School of Fine Arts.
+Tara Gallimore is a distinguished graduate of Birmingham-Southern College where she earned a Bachelor of Science in Dance Education.
+Throughout her academic career, Tara studied a wide range of dance forms, including Ballet, Tap, Jazz, Lyrical, Liturgical, Modern, Musical Theatre, Pointe, and Hip Hop.
+During her time at Floyd Ward School of Dance, Tara was an active member of both the Jazz and Ballet Ensembles under the expert guidance of Jill Graybill, Amy Rapp, and others.
+Her dedication and talent earned her numerous accolades, including scholarship awards in both Ballet and Jazz from FWSD, as well as a continuing education scholarship from Footnotes Dance Club.
+In 2001, Tara was honored with a recommendation to attend Virginia’s Governor’s School for the Arts, where she further honed her skills under the mentorship of world-renowned teachers and choreographers.
+Tara continued her studies at Birmingham-Southern College, receiving a dance department scholarship and training under the direction of Mira Popovich, Ruth Henry, Edith Monroe, and Terri Weksler.
+Her student teaching experience at the Alabama School of Fine Arts enriched her education and solidified her commitment to inspiring others through dance.

 Jill Graybill, Artistic Director, has been teaching on the faculty at Floyd Ward since 1976.
 Mrs. Graybill teaches ballet, tap, jazz, lyrical and clogging.
 She is currently co-instructor for Preteen Tap, Preteen Jazz/Lyrical, and Tween Jazz/Lyrical Ensembles.
 Jill holds a Bachelor of Science in Physical Education from Westhampton College/ University of Richmond.
 She trained under Floyd Ward, Frances Wessels, Mildred Harper, and Luis Felicia.
 Jill has been dancing since the age of four and continued her dance training through college, performing and choreographing for the University of Richmond’s Senior Orchesis.
 Mrs. Graybill was honored with the Presidential Citation from the Governor’s School of Virginia, recognizing her as one of Virginia’s outstanding educators of 1995.
 She has choreographed numerous winning routines for Dance Troupe Inc., Dance Makers Inc., Star Talent Productions, Celebration Talent, Boogie Fever, JUMP, WCTE, Ultimate Starz, and Showstopper regional and national competitions..
 In 2018, “Ms Jill” was honored to be recognized for her 40 years of service working with dedicated owners, professional teaching staff, and the many talented students of Floyd Ward School of Dance.